-Good board games manufacturers will find a way to take a tried and true formula and translate it well to the travel format.
-That’s exactly what you’re getting in The Card Game version of Scattergories!
+Good board game manufacturers will find a way to take a tried and true formula and translate it well to the travel format.
+That’s precisely what you’re getting in The Card Game version of Scattergories!

 For this version of the game, players use cards.
 Letter and category cards are provided, which can be separated easily to avoid making a mess.

-This portable version of Scattergories may have introduced some tweaks to the original game, but the experience you get it from remains highly enjoyable, and it’s the same kind of fun you’ve come to expect from playing this household favorite.
+This portable version of Scattergories may have introduced some tweaks to the original game.
+Still, the experience you get remains delightful, and it’s the same kind of fun you’ve come to expect from playing this household favorite.

-There is a lot to like about this portable game, but as it is scaled down from the original, I did find the categories to be lacking.
+There is a lot to like about this portable game, but I found the categories lacking as it is scaled down from the original.
 It won’t take long before the game starts to feel repetitive.